Gluten Free Alternatives to Cheerios

 Magic Spoon Cereal

 Magic Spoon grain free cereal meets GFCO gluten free certification standards.
 This high protein cereal contains just 4 net carbs, no cane sugar, corn syrup or sugar alchohols.
 Magic Spoon is sweetend with allulose and monkfruit.
-Order their products from their website or their variety pack on Amazon. (affiliate link)

 Three Wishes

 Three Wishes grain free cereal is made from chickpeas and contains no grains.
+It is sweetened with Monk Fruit.
 The production facility also contains no peanuts.
 (Their products contain no tree nuts or soy, but they are present in the facility.)
 GFCO certifies this product, which requires less than 10 ppm of gluten in a product.
-Order from their website, or find it at Whole Foods.

 In Conclusion